hmvyp/thicket/docs/readme.txt

 │   │   │   └── a_tx.txt
 │   │   └── b
 │   │       └── A_b_sometext.txt
-│   ├── src_all
-│   │   ├── a -> ../src/a
-│   │   ├── b -> ../src/b
-│   │   ├── x
-│   │   │   ├── importedA_x_tx.txt -> ../../../importedA/src/x/importedA_x_tx.txt
-│   │   │   └── importedB_x_tx.txt -> ../../../importedB/src/x/importedB_x_tx.txt
-│   │   └── y -> ../../importedB/src/y
 │   │
 │   │
+│   ├── src_all.thicket_mount.txt ◄ This is a description of the materialized mountpoint
+│   │
+│   │   Mountpoint description content:
+│   │     src
+│   │     ../importedA/src
+│   │     ../importedB/src_all
+│   │
+│   │
+│   └── src_all  ◄◄◄ This is a materialized mountpoint itself
+│       │
+│       ├── a -> ../src/a
+│       ├── b -> ../src/b
+│       │
+│       ├── x   ◄◄◄ materialized as real directory due to mixed content │       │   │
+│       │   ├── importedA_x_tx.txt -> ../../../importedA/src/x/importedA_x_tx.txt
+│       │   └── importedB_x_tx.txt -> ../../../importedB/src/x/importedB_x_tx.txt
+│       │
-│   └── src_all.thicket_mount.txt
+│       └── y -> ../../importedB/src/y

+All filesystem structures remain untouched, the only scope/src_all directory emerged.
+This is a materialized mountpoint.

-Note that almost all subdirectories in scope/src_all are materialized as symlinks except of scope/src_all/x that is materialized as «real» directory.
+Almost all its subdirectories are materialized as symlinks except of x that is materialized as «real» directory.
 That happens because the «x» directory is itself merged from two targets (sources) and, therefore, can not be symlinked.

+Note that one of the merging source, namely  ../importedB/src_all is itself a virtual node that does not really exist in the filesystem.
+It combines the content of two "src" folders, one from importedA and one from importedB.

+Note also that the file src_all/x/importedA_x_tx.txt in the materialized mountpoint comes here by two different ways: directly from ImportedA and indirectly from already mentioned intermediate virtual node importedB/src_all.
+Thicket recognized that the two ways eventually point to the same file.
+That illistrates the fact that Thicket merges common dependencies without duplication.